twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OutlineFormat** – Used with **Exchange Glyph Outlines: Preferred outline format**.
 Default is Don't change it, but use quadratic with new contours.

 ### Externals (version 7.0 & above for defining three external tools, used in Tools: Launch Externals)
-**MainType** (version 5.6 & above, if available), **Fonts Folder** (not the same folder in Control Panel) and **Character Map** (can be removed in Windows 9x, ME and XP via **Control Panel: Add/Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map**, in Windows 2000 as administrator by deleting `charmap.exe` – executable file and `charmap.chm`/`charmap.hlp` – help documentation and in Windows Vista & above as administrator or `NT SERVICE\TrustedInstaller` by taking ownership, modifying the permission entries and deleting `charmap.exe`/`charmap.exe.mui` – executable file and resource files based on the operating system language) are built-in to the program's menu.
+**MainType** (version 5.6 & above, if installed), **Fonts Folder** (not the same folder in Control Panel) and **Character Map** (can be removed in Windows 9x, ME and XP via **Control Panel: Add/Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map**, in Windows 2000 as administrator by deleting `charmap.exe` – executable file and `charmap.chm`/`charmap.hlp` – help documentation and in Windows Vista & above as administrator or `NT SERVICE\TrustedInstaller` by taking ownership, modifying the permission entries and deleting `charmap.exe`/`charmap.exe.mui` – executable file and resource files based on OS language) are built-in to the program's menu.
 * **Location#** – The last character has three values.
 Default is empty.
 * **Title#** – The last character has three values.
 Default is **External #** whereas # is a number.